fishcus/KAP-manual/en/model/cube/corr.en.md

 ### CORR Introduction ###

 CORR function will return a value to find the relationship between the two variables.
 The value is between -1 and 1, where 1 indicates a strong positive relationship.
-For example, for every positive increase in one variable, there will be a positive increase in the aother variable.
+For example, for every positive increase in one variable, there will be a positive increase in another variable.
 0 means that there is no relationship between the two variables and -1 means that when one variable has a positive increase, another one will have a negative decrease.
 Its syntax is as below:

 > corr({measure1},{measure2}), measure is the column to calculate.
 It should note that, in the current version, the parameter return type for function CORR must be one of *real*, *bigint*, *integer*, *int4*, *long8*, *tinyint*, *smallint*, *decimal*, *double*, *float* and *numeric*.
 Date column is not supported to calculate now.
 >